HelmholtzAI-Consultants-Munich/NMOs-Contraction/README.md

 The pre-processing steps are:
 - interpolation, to fill NaNs value which may occur from signal extraction
-- scaling, to convert in physical units
+- scaling, to convert into physical units
 - smoothing, to reduce noise
 - de-trending, to correct organoid drift

 ## Installation and Requirement
 The code has been implemented using Python 3.9.
 The libraries used by the pipeline are all listed in requirements.txt.

-The notebooks in the NMO-colab branch can be run on a browser without the need of any installation on your local machine.
+The notebooks in the NMO-colab branch can be run on a browser without the need for any installation on your local machine.
-You can upload the folder on your Google Drive and run the notebooks on Colab, please note that you must have acces to a Google account.
+You can upload the folder on your Google Drive and run the notebooks on Colab, please note that you must have access to a Google account.

 ## Repo structure
 The directory structure of the project looks like this: